Sergio2409/docker_compose_odoo_template/README.md

     3. Log in with the credentials from the restored database.

+    4. Optional: To fix missing dashboard icons, go to Apps => Apps => remove Apps filter and search `base`.
+Click three dots, then click upgrade button.

-    4. Optional: Upgrade the `hmr_*` modules in the following suggested order via the Apps menu:
+    5. Optional: Upgrade the `hmr_*` modules in the following suggested order via the Apps menu:
         - `hmr_stock`
         - `hmr_sale`
         - `hmr_hr`
         - `hmr_account`

-    5. Alternatives:
+    6. Alternatives:
         - Use `pgAdmin`, `psql`, or `pg_restore` to restore the database manually.
         - Note: Odoo.sh uses SQL format dumps that aren't compatible with `pg_restore` or pgAdmin's restore function, so these must be loaded using `psql` or a query window in pgAdmin.